drillan/pyconjp2016/README.md

 * Very short code(especially histogram)

-* No need to consider data store location
+* No need to consider data storage

 * Faster than VBA